Include Patterns

 cvt.**.ascb **

-cbxp -i cvt.* psa
+cbxp extract -i cvt.* psa

-cbxp -i "cvt.*" psa
+cbxp extract -i "cvt.*" psa

 Include Pattern Basics